-The facilities and infrastructure projects associated with the Whiteman AFB COA listed in 1 Table 2.4-4 would be implemented to establish the B-21 MOB 2 at Whiteman AFB.
-Like 2 the Dyess AFB Alternative, due to operational security concerns, the exact locations of 3 the facilities included in Table 2.4-4 cannot be illustrated.
-However, Figure 2.4-3 shows 4 where DAF planners evaluated land use limitations and identified a general planned area 5 of construction, or construction footprint, and includes contractor lay down areas and a 6 Implementing the Whiteman AFB COA would allow initial 7 batch plant (if needed). operational flying associated with the B-21 Operations Squadrons, WIC, and OT&E. 8
+The facilities and infrastructure projects associated with the Whiteman AFB COA listed in Table 2.4-4 would be implemented to establish the B-21 MOB 2 at Whiteman AFB.
+Like the Dyess AFB Alternative, due to operational security concerns, the exact locations of the facilities included in Table 2.4-4 cannot be illustrated.
+However, Figure 2.4-3 shows where DAF planners evaluated land use limitations and identified a general planned area of construction, or construction footprint, and includes contractor lay down areas and batch plants (if needed).
+Implementing the Whiteman AFB COA would allow initial operational flying associated with the B-21 Operations Squadrons, WIC, and OT&E.